paul-ollis/ACCUConf_Website/README.md

 ## The Toolchain

-Git, obviously, but also [Nikola](https://getnikola.com/).
+Git, obviously, but also [Nikola](https://getnikola.com/) and [Flask](http://flask.pocoo.org/).

-Many operating system distributions package Nikola (some only the Python 2 version though :-( If there is not a suitable package then creating a virtualenv and installing Nikola from PyPI using pip works well – Python 3 being the most senble choice of Python obviously.
+Many operating system distributions package Nikola and Flask (some only the Python 2 version though :-( If there is not a suitable package then creating a virtualenv and installing Nikola and Flask from PyPI using pip works well – Python 3 being the most senble choice of Python obviously.

 ## The Licence

 All text material in the Nikola managed part of this repository is licenced under
 [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nd-nc/4.0/).
-The code of the Flask application is licenced using the [GNU Public Licence version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) (GPLv3).
+The code of the Flask application is licenced under the [GNU Public Licence version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) (GPLv3).